These cupcakes are so. good.

 What says “Springtime” more than lemon??

 I know that there are quite a few steps involved assembling these cupcakes.
 But trust me, none of them are difficult.
 Plus, the payoff is more than worth it.
+You just need to break it down.

-This recipe makes excellent use of the Homemade Lemon Curd that I shared with you earlier in the week.
+Last but not least, this recipe makes excellent use of the Homemade Lemon Curd that I shared with you earlier in the week.
 If you haven’t already eaten all of it with a spoon (no judgement), I highly recommend filling these cupcakes with it!

 The yellow cake recipe comes directly from the cookbook Homemade Decadence, and the buttercream is a variation of the recipe in that book, too.

-- 4 cups cake flour, see notes
+- 4 cups cake flour (see notes)

 - 2 tsp baking powder